 This is not the kind of quitting where people quit halfway through because it was too hard, they didn’t read the rules, or they fell “off the wagon.”
 This is coming from a former Whole30 coach who knows the ins and outs of the program like the back of her hand, has done her fair share of Whole30’s starting in 2013 (and took them to the extreme), and coached hundreds of people through Whole30’s.
 So you could say I speak from a little bit of experience here.
 A bunch of things in 2018 helped me reexamine everything about my life, my business, what I wanted to be putting out in the world and who I wanted to be serving with my work, plus who I believe I can help the most.
 And in order to help those people, I cannot support Whole30 as part of my business any more, for many reasons (that I will go into detail and explain during the podcast, duh!).
-I am grateful to the program and all the people in the community for helping me grow in my business and as an entrepreneur, but like any successful business that evolves as it grows (and especially a personal brand who wants to stay true to themselves and what they support) – I have far outgrown that part of my business.

 Here are a few of the bones I have to pick with the way *most* people are using Whole30 now: why I quit Whole30.